One survivor reported, two killed in US boat strike in the Eastern Pacific

 Those survivors were then killed in a follow-up “double-tap” strike as they clung to the wreckage of their boat.

-Lawmakers on both sides of the political aisle denounced the “double-tap” as a possible crime, and pressure has mounted for the Trump administration to release video to the public depicting the second strike.
+Lawmakers on both sides of the political aisle denounced the “double tap” as a possible crime, and pressure has mounted for the Trump administration to release video to the public depicting the second strike.

 Only on one rare occasion have survivors been recovered from the Trump administration’s lethal boat strikes.